orbitlens/blog-stellar-expert/posts/stellar-expert-update-may-2020-revamped-iterface-and-new-apis/index.md

 ### Inline operation memos

-It turns out, that some ecosystem projects extensively use transaction `memo` field to attach extra information to payments and manage offer operations.
+It turns out that some ecosystem projects extensively use transaction `memo` field to attach extra information to payments and manage offer operations.
 So we followed the advice of Hans from BlueOrion and show memos directly in the operation history list.